marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getlog.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETLOG, system, login name, login name

 .. _getlog:

-.. index:: GETLOG

-.. index:: system, login name

-.. index:: login name

 GETLOG --- Get login name
 *************************